RyanMullens/Sportana/docs/fspec/fspec.md

 Jeff Boutotte
 >Carl logs in to his account on Sportana and notices that he has some notifications.
 He navigates to the notifications page and sees that Alice has sent him a friend request.
 On this notification, he will see options for “accept”, “deny”, and “view profile”.
 On pressing “accept”, Carl would be shown a confirmation that he and Alice are now friends and Alice would appear on his friends list when he next navigated to that page.
 On pressing “deny” Carl would receive confirmation that the friend request was denied and he would not see Alice in his friends list when he next navigated to that page.
 On pressing “view profile” Carl would be navigated to Alice’s user page and shown the information there as described in the “view a players profile” use case as if he and Alice were not friends (they aren’t at this point in the scenario) with the only difference being the button for “request friend” would instead read “respond to request”.
 If Carl were to click this button a pop up selection would appear above the button with options “accept” and “deny”.
 On clicking “accept”, he and Alice would become friends and he would be shown confirmation of this.
 On clicking “deny”, he and Alice would not become friends and he would be shown confirmation of this.

+**Invite friends to a game**

+Eli Sandler
+>Alice is a user logged into Sportana.
+She has navigated to a game page that was previously created from the “create game” use case, in order to play a game of Ultimate Frisbee.
+Alice clicks on the button “Invite Friends” which opens a list of friends, in the format described in the “view a list of friends use case” with a checkable box next to each user.
+Alice can then select one or more friends that she wants to invite to the game by checking the box in that users row.
+When she is done selecting the friends she wants to invite Alice will scroll down to the bottom of the prompt that is open and click on “Invite” or “Cancel”.
+Invite will send notifications to those friends that she indicated and close the prompt bringing her back to the game page.
+Cancel will not send notifications to any of her friends and also bring her back to the game page.

 **Respond to game invitation**